a story about the words that live inside you

 Imagination

-The dreamlike imagery of sky, moonlight, and floating words invites children to use their imagination freely — to see the world as a place that responds to wonder.
+Dreamlike imagery of sky, moonlight, and floating words invites children to use their imagination freely and see the world as a place of wonder.

 🧘